merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 Once we run this, we can find the summary in the following directory: `08_SUMMARY/G02-SUMMARY/`.

-And for each bin in `MOCK-collection.txt` we have a direcotry under: `09_SPLIT_PROFILES/G02/`.
+And for each bin in `MOCK-collection.txt` we have a directory under: `09_SPLIT_PROFILES/G02/`.

 ### Reference-based short read removal

-As of anvi'o v5.3, we added a feature for removing short reads based on mapping to reference fasta files.
+As of anvi'o v5.3, we added a feature for removing short reads based on mapping to reference FASTA files.
 The purpose of this feature is to allow you to filter reads that match certain reference genomes.
-As you will see below, you can also use this feature to just quantify the reads that match these reference fasta, without removing these reads from the fastq files (see `dont_remove_just_map`).
+As you will see below, you can also use this feature to just quantify the reads that match these reference FASTA, without removing these reads from the FASTQ files (see `dont_remove_just_map`).

 This step is performed by the rule `remove_short_reads_based_on_references`.
 By default, this rule will not run.

 Here are the default parameters for this rule:

 ```
+    (...)
     "remove_short_reads_based_on_references": {
         "delimiter-for-iu-remove-ids-from-fastq": " ",
         "dont_remove_just_map": "",
         "references_for_removal_txt": "",
         "threads": ""
     },
+    (...)
 ```

 Let's go over the parameters of this rule:

 `references_for_removal_txt` - This is a table similar to the `fasta.txt` file, with two columns: `reference` and `path`.
 This rule is performed if and only if a table text file was supplied using this parameter.

-`dont_remove_just_map` - If you set this parameter to `true`, then the mapping will be performed in order to count the number of reads in each sample that matched the references in your `references_for_removal_txt`, but that's it (i.e. these reads will not be removed from your fastq files).
+`dont_remove_just_map` - If you set this parameter to `true`, then the mapping will be performed in order to count the number of reads in each sample that matched the references in your `references_for_removal_txt`, but that's it (i.e. these reads will not be removed from your FASTQ files).
 The reason we decided to add this feature is to let you assess the number of reads that probably match these references, without risking losing reads that actually matter to you.
-More specifically, this way the assembly step has access to all the reads that were in the fastq file.
+More specifically, this way the assembly step has access to all the reads that were in the FASTQ file.
 You can see the note by Brian Bushnell [here](http://seqanswers.com/forums/showthread.php?t=42552) for an example as to why you wouldn't want to remove short reads (in the method we use for removing them) before your assembly.

 `delimiter-for-iu-remove-ids-from-fastq` - this allows you to set the `--delimiter` for `iu-remove-ids-from-fastq`, which is the program we use for the removal of short reads.
 Refer to the manual (by running `iu-remove-ids-from-fastq -h`) to better understand this feature.
 By default we set the `--delimiter` to a single space `" "` (we found it to be useful sometimes and harmless in other cases).